 Date of Accident: Time of Accident: AM/PM

 Injured Employee:

-Employee Job Title:
+Employee Job Title: Employee Office Location:

 Project Name: Client:

 Project Location:

 Describe accident in detail:

 Described what caused the accident:

-List names of any witnesses, their company and j phone numbers:
+List names of any witnesses, their company and pl hone numbers:

-List names, companies and phone numbers of an yone working in the immediate area:
+List names, companies and phone numbers of any one working in the immediate area:

-Did you interview the witnesses and write down their statements?
-Yes No If yes, ple ease attach.

-Have other accidents of a similar nature happened d in the last 12 months?
-If yes, how many?
+Did you interview the witnesses and write down the Have other accidents of a similar nature happened -

 Was any equipment damaged?
-Yes NO?
-List:
+Yes NOL

 Was any emergency equipment used?
-Yes N No Was it replaced?
+Yes No o Was it replaced?
 Yes No

-Was any first aid treatment performed at the site
+Was any first aid treatment performed at the site of of the accident?
+If so, describe:

-Was the employee sent to a medical treatment face What will you do to prevent a recurrence?
+Was the employee sent to a medical treatment faci ility (medical center, hospital, etc.)?
+If, so w here?

+What will you do to prevent a recurrence?

-What does the company need to provide or do to prevent a recurrence?
+What does the company need to provide or do to p prevent a recurrence?

 Supervisor Signature: Date: